Nuclearfossil/alt-languages/README.md

   hello.html                         (file)
 ```

 Running the project is pretty simple.
-From a shell, in the golang folder, you'll want to run the following command:
+From a shell, in the golang folder (your %GOPATH% folder), you'll run the following command:

 ``` bash
 PS E:\dev\alt-languages\golang> go run webserver